hyosung11/Launch-School/journal.md

 ```

 I need to create a function that sets the language for the entire program.
 Not hardcode it like I am doing now.

+15:40 Took a short nap.
+I'm still tired.
+My eyes feel strained.
+Eye divergence exercises needed.

+17:36 needed a nap and a break. ready to make dinner. i'll be back after dinner.